 A business line of credit works like a credit card, allowing you to take out and repay the money on your own terms as long as you stay within your credit limit and make payments on time.
 Most lenders will allow you to pay off your balance early to keep your interest costs down.

-Business lines of credit are a flexible option that allow you to manage your business’s cash flow as you see fit, and you can reuse and repay your credit as often as you need.
+Business lines of credit are a flexible option that allows you to manage your business’s cash flow as you see fit, and you can reuse and repay your credit as often as you need to.

 How to apply